This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Risk Factor #3: Blood Type Incompatibility and Jaundice

-Blood type and Rh incompatibility occur when the mother’s blood type is different from her infant’s and is not compatible.[2]
+Blood type and Rh incompatibility occur when the mother’s blood type differs from her infant’s and is incompatible.[2]
 For example, a mother with Type O blood may be incompatible with a child with Type A, B, or AB blood.

 Red blood cells can then break down, leading to elevated bilirubin levels when there is an ABO incompatibility.